swcarpentry/hpc-novice/_episodes/00-intro.md

 - "How is using a cluster different than your laptop?"
 keypoints:
 - "A cluster or distributed system is useful when your computations require more than one computer."
+- "Because a cluster is distributed, it is only useful for certain types of computational problems."
 ---

 Topics